 Motor Vehicle Use Maps (MVUMs)

 The MVUM displays National Forest System (NFS) routes (roads and trails) or areas designated open to motorized travel.
 The MVUM also displays allowed uses by vehicle class (highway-legal vehicles, vehicles less than 50 inches wide and motorcycles), seasonal allowances and provides information on other travel rules and regulations.
 The MVUM map link below has the most current versions and can be printed from your home computer.
 MVUMs now have geo-referenced location information like latitude and longitude coordinates embedded in them.
+These can be downloaded to your mobile devices and some GPS units.
+More on geo-referenced maps.

 MVUM information, maps and FAQ's